Buzaabah/FRS159/_modules/week-11.md

 title: Week 11 - Going beyond text processing; complexities of spoken language
 ---

 One of the earliest goals of language processing in computers is to understand spoken language.
-THis module will introduce Automatic Speech Recognition (ASR), Text-to-Speech (TTS) and how to build speech recognition systems for African languages.
+This module will introduce Automatic Speech Recognition (ASR), Text-to-Speech (TTS) and how to build speech recognition systems for African languages.